India

 Trade Partners

-The world's largest economies, China, the EU, and the US, are India's most important trading partners.
-Most of India's imports originate in China, while the US is the most important destination for Indian products.
+The EU, the US, and China are India's most important trading partners, each accounting for between 10% and 12% of India's total trade.
+Most of India's imports originate in China (15% in 2023), while the US and the EU are the most important destinations for Indian products, with shares of 17.6% and 17.5% in 2023, respectively.

 Economic Structure

-About half of India's GDP is accounted for by the services sector (44.8%), more particularly telecommunications, IT, and software.
-The IT sector is especially important for the Indian economy and contributes about 10% to the GDP.
-Nonetheless, the majority of the Indian population (43%) still works in the agricultural sector.
+About half of India's GDP is accounted for by the services sector (49.6%), more particularly telecommunications, IT, and software.
+Nonetheless, the majority of the Indian population (43%) still works in the agricultural sector, which contributes about 16% to GDP.

 Usage of GSP Preferences

-India currently makes considerable use of GSP trade preferences and exports about 85% of eligible products at reduced rates to the European market.
+India currently makes considerable use of GSP trade preferences and exports about 79% of eligible products at preferential rates to the EU market.
+As a number of sectors have already graduated out of the GSP, only about 21% of total EU imports from India were eligible for preferences in 2023.

 Trade with the EU